10 Features to look for Law Enforcement Evidence Management Software

 Lack of Transparency and Evidence Tracking

-Maintaining the chain of custody is critical in law enforcement, yet traditional evidence management for law enforcement lacked the transparency needed to track evidence effectively.
-Without a digital audit trail, there is no way to verify who accessed or modified evidence, increasing the risk of tampering or mismanagement.
+Maintaining the chain of custody is critical in law enforcement; however, traditional evidence management systems for law enforcement often lack the transparency necessary to track evidence effectively.
+Without a digital audit trail, it is impossible to verify who accessed or modified evidence, thereby increasing the risk of tampering or mismanagement.

-Law enforcement agencies working together on cases require full transparency to maintain trust and accountability.
+Law enforcement agencies working together on cases require complete transparency to maintain trust and accountability.

 Security Vulnerabilities in Traditional Systems